-- Ask people to hang out in a more high stakes way, such as inviting someone to do something one-on-one with you, or extending an invitation a person who intimidates you a bit, and who you really want to be friends with.
+- Ask people to hang out in a more high stakes way, such as inviting someone to do something one on one with you, or extending an invitation to a co-worker who intimidates you a bit, and who you really want to be friends with.

 Feeling awkward about keeping in touch with people

-- At first, try keeping in touch with friends who feel like they're lower stakes, because you're not overly worried about then thinking badly of you.
+- At first, try keeping in touch with friends who feel like they're lower stakes, because you're not overly worried about them thinking badly of you.

 - Practice composing texts or emails to people you want to keep in touch with, without sending them.

-- Contact people through text, email, or Facebook for real, but in a relatively light way, e.g., by sending them a jokey observation, or a link to a funny online video.
+- Contact people through text, email, or social media for real, but in a relatively light way, e.g., by sending them a jokey observation, or a link to a funny online video.